 In response to the August 14, 2003 blackout that affected much of northeastern United States, Congress enacted a new Section 215 of the Federal Power Act as part of the EPACT 2005.
-Section 215 provides for mandatory compliance by electric utilities with reliability standards promulgated by an "electric reliability organization" (currently, the North American Electricity Reliability Corporation ("NERC")).
+Section 215 provides for mandatory compliance by electric utilities with reliability standards promulgated by an "electric reliability organization" (currently, NERC).
 Pursuant to FERC authorization, NERC delegates authority for enforcing the mandatory reliability standards to eight regional entities.
 One of these regional entities, ReliabilityFirst Corporation ("RFC"), is charged with enforcing the mandatory reliability standards in much of the Midwest, including Ohio.
 NERC has the authority to impose (subject to FERC review) substantial financial penalties on entities that fail to comply with applicable reliability standards.

 AMP and some of its Members are subject to NERC registration requirements and compliance obligations with respect to specific reliability standards.
 AMP is registered with NERC as, and is responsible for compliance with reliability standards applicable to, a Generation Owner, Generation Operator, and Resource Planner.
+Additionally, AMPT, as a TO is responsible for compliance with reliability standards applicable to a transmission owner as well as those standards delegated from PJM as the Transmission Operator.
 Entities registered with NERC are subject to periodic audit for their compliance with applicable reliability standards.
-AMP is audited for compliance on a six-year cycle with the most recent audited performed by RFC in 2010 for the period of June 18, 2007 to October 1, 2010.
-The audit evaluated AMP for compliance with fifty (50) requirements.
-Ten (10) requirements were determined to be inapplicable; AMP was found to be compliant with thirty-seven (37) applicable requirements; and three (3) Possible Violation(s) were identified.
-The Possible Violations were resolved through the payment of \$25,000 by AMP and the agreement to implement certain remedial measures.
-AMP is scheduled to be audited by RFC in 2018.
+AMP is audited for compliance on a six-year cycle.
+AMP participated in a RFC audit on the Generation Owner, Generation Operator and Resource Planner standards in 2018.
+No monetary violations were identified by RFC.
+AMP participated in a Critical Infrastructure Protection Self-Certification in 2020 and RFC identified no findings.